 Successful flipping a lesson or a class depends upon faculty and students being prepared.
 What are these challenges, and how can you anticipate?

 What is a flipped class and why might it be an effective way to prepare your classes for the fall?

 HuskySuccess in the Classroom

 Kara Shultz and Jessica Heid demonstrate how to use HuskySuccess to take attendance and provide other notes about student progress, while Angela Hess shares how she has used this reporting system during its first summer at BU.

 Help students thrive and to create a more equitable classroom, we cannot assume that students know how to study.
 Learn and discuss how faculty can teach students how to learn.

 General Navigation, high level overview of available tools, how to create announcements, view classist, etc.

-Set up and manage your course shells in BOLT, such as using manage files, manage dates, using HTML templates, and using the Import/Export/Copy tool.
+Set up and manage your course shells in Brightspace, such as using manage files, manage dates, using HTML templates, and using the Import/Export/Copy tool.

-How to work with content in BOLT focusing on creating new content items, linking to existing activities, creating checklists and adding conditional release settings.
+How to work with content in Brightspace focusing on creating new content items, linking to existing activities, creating checklists and adding conditional release settings.